 Figure 3 Causes of Virtual Autism

 Excessive screen exposure: The “main cause of Virtual Autism is excessive screen exposure during early childhood, especially before the age of three, a crucial period for brain development.
 During this formative stage, children rely on real-world sensory experiences, social interactions, and physical activities to develop their cognitive, emotional, and communication skills.
 However, when screens replace these fundamental experiences, it can result in sensory deprivation, disrupting normal development and leading to autism-like symptoms.
-A” key contributing factor is prolonged and early exposure to screens, where young children spend extended periods watching television, using tablets, or interacting with smart phones.
+A key contributing factor is prolonged and early exposure to screens, where young children spend extended periods watching television, using tablets, or interacting with smart phones.
 Unlike real-life engagement, digital content lacks the multi-sensory stimulation necessary for healthy neurological growth.
 Screens provide passive rather than active learning, restricting a child's ability to explore their surroundings, engage in imaginative play, and develop problem-solving skills.
 Studies indicate that more than four hours of daily screen time can significantly impact a child’s attention span, emotional regulation, and language development.

 Limited parental involvement and reduced social interaction: Another “major factor is limited parental involvement and reduced social interaction.
 When screens are used as a substitute for human engagement, such as when parents rely on digital content to keep children occupied for long durations, it reduces face-to-face communication, which is essential for language acquisition and emotional growth.
 Human interactions, including eye contact, verbal exchanges, facial expressions, and social cues, help children develop communication skills and emotional intelligence.
 A lack of these interactions can result in speech delays, lower empathy levels, and social difficulties.
 Moreover, “screens replace crucial physical and sensory activities, which are fundamental for motor skills and cognitive development.
 Engaging in activities like crawling, running, feeling different textures, playing with toys, and spending time outdoors stimulates various senses and strengthens neural connections.
 Excessive screen exposure limits these real-world experiences, leading to poor motor coordination, weak spatial awareness, and difficulties processing sensory information.”

 Overstimulation from digital media: Another “contributing cause is overstimulation from digital media, which can disrupt brain chemistry.
 The fast-moving visuals, bright colors, rapid scene transitions, and background sounds in digital content can overstimulate the brain’s dopamine pathways, which are responsible for reward and motivation.
 This can lead to attention difficulties, hyperactivity, and a decreased interest in real-world activities that require focus and patience.
-As a result, children may become dependent on screens for instant gratification, making it more challenging for them to engage in slower-paced learning activities such as reading, solving puzzles, or interacting socially.”
+As a result, children may become dependent on screens for instant gratification, making it more challenging for them to engage in slower-paced learning activities such as reading, solving puzzles, or interacting socially.
 Finally, “screen exposure affects sleep patterns, which plays a critical role in Virtual Autism.
 Excessive use of screens, particularly before bedtime, disrupts melatonin production, leading to poor sleep quality.
 Insufficient sleep negatively impacts brain development, memory processing, and emotional regulation, further worsening autism-like symptoms.
 Sleep-deprived children may display irritability, difficulty focusing, and emotional instability, traits commonly seen in both Virtual Autism and ASD.”

 This case series report describes the clinical profiles of two children diagnosed with virtual autism evaluated at Jeevandhara rehabilitation centres Bareilly Uttar Pradesh.
 All two children were diagnosed with virtual autism based on the Modified Checklist for Autism (M-CHAT) and the Indian Scale for Assessment of Autism (ISAA).